-Enjoy how good it feels to use your sourdough discard and make these homemade sourdough crackers.
+Enjoy how good it feels to discard your sourdough and make these homemade sourdough crackers.
 Have fun with this one and tell us about your creations in the comments below!

 Easy and adaptable homemade sourdough crackers are full of tangy wholesome flavor.
 A perfect use for your sourdough discard!
 Add seeds and herbs or keep them simple!
 (Adapted from King Arthur Baking)

-- 1 cup (113 grams) flour (AP, or use 1/2 rye, teff, cornmeal whole wheat etc.) plus a little for rolling out if needed
+- 1 cup or 113 grams flour (AP, or use 1/2 rye, teff, cornmeal whole wheat etc.) plus a little for rolling out if needed

 - 4 tablespoons unsalted butter or olive oil

 - 2 tablespoons fresh herbs, chopped or 2 teaspoons dried

 - optional: whole spices like fennel seeds, sesame seeds, everything bagel spice, zaatar (see notes)

 - Combine together flour, sourdough starter, butter or oil, salt, and herbs until in comes together into a ball.
 Cut the dough in two pieces, and refrigerate for a half hour or up to a day.

 - Working with one portion of dough at a time, place on a piece of parchment paper.